Frequently asked questions

 No. The terms of the agreement stipulate that clinicians who have authorised access to YHS cannot use this as a promotional or marketing message/tool.

-Will I know who has accessed my patient’s information?
+How can I know who has accessed my patient’s information?

 Is the YHS a medical record?